 It is with great sadness that we report the passing of two team members Conor Smith and Sarwan Chand.
-Over the long weekend Conor and Sarwan were climbing in the Darran Mountains (Fiordland).
+Over ANZAC Weekend Conor and Sarwan were climbing in the Darran Mountains (Fiordland).
 They had been attempting a route on the South Face of Marian Peak.
-While details of the accident are not yet fully known, we believe, that while climbing, the leader fell before being able to place gear after the belay.
+Based on an examination of the scene we believe that while climbing the leader fell before being able to place gear after the belay.
 This resulted in a factor 2 lead fall, pulling the team off the wall.

 The Expedition Climbers Club (ECC) recently organised a rock climbing trip to Cloudy Peak in late February this year with the intention of encouraging alpine rock climbing on new and existing routes.
 With a reasonable but less than ideal weather forecast, Steve Fortune along with Arthur Lachat and Coco of the French Alpine team headed up to Erewhon late on the evening of the 23rd, armed with a rack, a savage looking machete and several rolls of pink tape.